mn89h/tapasco/documentation/pe-local-memories.md

 Limitations
 -----------

-  0. This is an **alpha version**, a.k.a. hardhard area!
+  0. This is an **alpha version**, a.k.a. hardhat area!
 I expect bugs, and so should you.

   1. Due to the fixed address layout, local memories currently cannot exceed